specstoryai/badges/README.md

 - **Rough.js rendering** for authentic hand-drawn appearance
 - **Hachure fill patterns** for bars and shapes
+- **Zero-day visualization** (optional):
+  - Gray bars/dots for days with no activity
+  - Helps visualize gaps in development
+  - Disabled by default for cleaner charts
 - **Adaptive date labels** that prevent overcrowding:
   - All dates shown for ≤7 days
   - Every 2nd date for ≤14 days